raphaelschaad/dotfiles/ios-code-guidelines.md

     Person *copy = [super copyWithZone:zone];
 ```

-- C) For a subclass that is immutable (e.g. has exclusively readonly properties), just return self (Foundation does the same):
+- C) For a subclass that is immutable (e.g. has readonly properties exclusively), just return self (Foundation does the same):

     return self;